 To create a new XML Schema or XML file you simply select the menu item "File->New..." which brings up a dialog (picture below) where you can choose the appropriate type.
-From this dialog you can also create files for XQuery and XSL (these are all raw text files so, basically, you could do everything manually if you wanted, but oXygen can assist with skeleton content if you use the dialog).
+From this dialog you can also create files for XQuery (these are all raw text files so, basically, you could do everything manually if you wanted, but oXygen can assist with skeleton content if you use the dialog).

-When you chose XML schema and create a schema you should end up with a skeleton (see below) which enables you to start defining the specific structure of the schema right away.
+Choose "XML schema" to create your schema file.
+A graphical representation of the schema will appear in oXygen.
+Click the "Text" button at the bottom of the editor and you should end up with a skeleton (see below) which enables you to start defining the specific structure of the schema right away.